 The CHC should establish a schedule of monthly calls that should start ahead of the prior year’s conference as promotional materials for the prior year’s conference is developed.
 The call should be conducted monthly and include the VP Conferences and all conference contractors.
 Approximately 2-3 months prior to your conference, most CHCs find it desirable to hold calls more frequently than monthly.
 The CHC shall also appoint one of its members to take minutes during the CHC meetings and provide meeting minutes to the CHC members, VPs of Conferences and Professional Development, Conference Management Contractor, and applicable conference contractors.
-The CHC is also responsible for ensuring the Conference Committee and conference contractors have accurate contact information for one another.
+The CHC is also responsible for ensuring the entire CHC and conference contractors have accurate contact information for one another.
 The CHC will invite the following year’s co-chairs to join their calls 4-6 months prior to your conference to give them a flavor of matters covered on the calls and will include all conference contractors in the CHC meetings.

 Other Duties of the Conference Co-Chairs